namebrandon/time-series-gen/readme.md

 1. Clone the repo
 2. Create secrets.txt with your relevant account in the root of the repo
 3. Update launch-ec2.py with your relevant information (there are account / region specific settings, this will not work out of the box.
-4. execute the launch-ec2.py script and capture the output IP address of the ec2 instance.
+4. execute the launch-ec2.py script and capture the output IP address of the ec2 instance. ```python3 launch-ec2.py```
-5. ssh into the instance (note that the user will be "centos" unless a different AMI was chosen.)
+5. ssh into the instance (note that the user will be "centos" unless a different AMI was chosen.) ``` ssh -i path-to-pem-file/your.pem centos@your-instance-ip```
-6. cd to /mnt/md0 and clone this repo once more (note that it may take 10+ minutes for the userdata script to fully execute.
+6. cd to /mnt/md0 and clone this repo once more (__note__: it may take 10+ minutes for the userdata script to fully execute.
 Please wait for md0 to apepar.)
-7. install all pip requirements / pip3 install -r requirements.txt
+7. install all pip requirements / ```pip3 install -r requirements.txt```
 8. using nano or another editor, make any changes needed to gen.py
 9. Launch a screen session (optional, but suggested) and execute gen.py ( python3 gen.py ) and wait.
 Data is in data/ in .csv format.